singularityhub/sregistry/docs/_docs/install/server.md

 ```

 **You should obviously change the access key and secret in the minio-env file!**
-This is also bound to the uwsgi container, so that the generation of the minio
+The `.minio-env` file is also bound to the uwsgi container, so that the generation of the minio
 storage can be authenticated by the uwsgi container, which is the interface between
 the Singularity client and minio.
 For variables that aren't secrets, you can look
 in `shub/settings/config.py` and look for the "Storage" section with various